wongcheefah/data-engineering-zoomcamp/03-data-warehouse/README.md

 </p>

 ## Question 1:
-Question 1: What is count of records for the 2022 Green Taxi Data??
+Question 1: What is count of records for the 2022 Green Taxi Data?
 - 65,623,481
 - 840,402
 - 1,936,423